 ABA is based on published, peer-reviewed, longitudinal group research studies, which support its efficacy in implementing behavior change.

 CSLOT offers ABA and draws from other methodologies, such as Pivotal Response Therapy, the SCERTS Model, and DIR (Developmental Individual-difference Relationship-based model).
-Treatment occurs in individual and/or group sessions in the clinic and at home.
-Group therapy services are provided through Yikes Tikes CSLOT! where children may receive up to 9 hours of group therapy/week.
+Treatment occurs in individual in the clinic and at home.

 All children receive individual treatment, the intensity and frequency of which is decided by the Board Certified Behavior Analyst, who performs an evaluation and sets recommended goals.
 While in group treatment, the child is supported by her individual behavior technician, who also administers individual treatment.
 Thus, children receive ABA in individual sessions and then practice their newly learned skills and behaviors in a group context as well as in their homes.
 Families learn the methods used in therapy, and receive the support they need to help their child achieve emotional regulation and communicate effectively.

 Types of Services

 Behavior therapy sessions at CSLOT are available as individual sessions and group sessions in our clinic as well as home-based sessions.
 Depending on the goals of the client, a specific combination of individual, group and home sessions are recommended.

 In home-based individual sessions, a behavior technician/early interventionist (BT/EI) works one-on-one with the client and the client’s family in the client’s home or other community-based location, such as a park or a restaurant.
 The BT/EI works under the direction of a board certified behavior analyst (BCBA).
 Goals are targeted to the specific needs of the client and all activities are shaped toward achieving them.
 Parents/caregivers are required to be present at home and encouraged to participate in sessions.